 The day finished with a walking tour of old Jerusalem by a Mancunian by the name of Yossi.

-Our final day was hosted by Viola Growth Partners in the Hertsyla district of Tel Aviv.
+Our final day of the Ntegra Israel Research Tour was hosted by Viola Growth Partners in the Hertsyla district of Tel Aviv.
 Viola Growth is an Israeli-based technology growth capital fund, focusing on investing in global companies at expansion phase.

 Viola shared a handpicked selection of companies from their portfolio for our delegates, which included: